Nogitsune101/chatterbox/README.md

  - `go run main.go`

 ## Build & Run ##
- - `go build`
+ - `go run main.go build`
  - `./chatterbox` (*nix systems)

- - IMPORTANT NOTE - The app is not yer portable, so if you deploy this, you will also need the assets directory
+## Portable Build Note ##
+This app now uses a precompiler to convert client assets to go code before compiling the app.
+When using the development run, a build option is available that automatically generates the embeded client assets and compiles it with the application to make it fully portable.
+Another quick note, when running the server in development mode (go run main.go) it will use the assets directory instead of the embeded assets.

 ## Client Access ##
 - Webserver will start by default at http://localhost:8080